verbb/formie/docs/get-started/upgrading-from-v2.md

 The latter example of a Repeater includes the zero-based index of the row you're fetching values for.

+## Theme Config
+The `fieldInputContainer` key for Theme Config has been renamed to `fieldInputWrapper` to follow clear consistency with the terms "wrapper" and "container".

+In addition, the `.fui-input-container` class now no longer exists, replaced with `.fui-input-wrapper`, so any CSS overrides you have may need to be updated.

 ## Custom Fields
+If you have written your own custom field class, or extended an existing Formie field, check the below for changes.

 Old | What to do instead
 --- | ---